magepages/mpdocs/docs/customer-approval/index.md

-#### 2.3 Not Approval with customers who have registered an account are in Pending or Approval status, you can use POST method.
+#### 2.3 Not Approve with customers who have registered an account are in Pending or Approval status, you can use POST method.

 - Example: Url: http://example.com/rest/V1/customer/not-approve/email

 ![Imgur](https://i.imgur.com/W7jIVES.png)

-## Instructions to run the command to Approval or Not Approval
+## Instructions to run the command to Approve or Not Approve customer accounts

-- **Approval**: You want approval when the registered account is in pending status or not approval, please run the following command:
+- **Approve**: You want approval when the registered account is in pending status or not approval, please run the following command:

 ```
 sudo php bin/magento customer:user:approve --customer-email="email customer"